zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

     com.netflix.discovery.DiscoveryClient, com.netflix.discovery.shared.transport.decorator.RedirectingEurekaHttpClient

-Some logging framework provide other tools to suppress repeated messages.
+Some logging frameworks provide other tools to suppress repeated messages.
 Consult the documentation of the logging framework you use to find out what tools are available.
 The following example demonstrates how the Logback framework can be used to suppress repeated messages.

 **Example:**